 A consumer's health can have an impact on the cost or availability of many insurance products.
 It is a major factor in life insurance underwriting and disability insurance due to carriers' concerns about mortality and morbidity, respectively.
 It can even have an indirect impact on some kinds of property and casualty coverage, too.
-Businesses with a history of injured workers will pay more for workers compensation insurance, and, according to a survey discussed in the trade publication American Agent and Broker, disabled drivers often pay more for personal auto coverage, due perhaps to the special equipment that some nontraditional drivers require.
+Businesses with a history of injured workers will pay more for workers compensation insurance, and, according to a survey discussed in the trade publication American Agent and Broker, disabled drivers often even pay more for personal auto coverage.